floklimm/shinyTutorial/shinyTutorial.md

 > Any task in this tutorial will be highlighted like this.

+If you should run into problems, there is a fully functional app provided.

 ### My first Shiny app
 Every Shiny app has the same structure: It consists of one 'ui.R' file and a 'server.ui' file.
 (In principle both parts of the program can also be in the same file but it is usually recommended to have them separately to avoid confusion.)